 Why do we call it T-Group 2.0?
 T-Group originated in the 1940's at National Training Laboratories, and it centers on the sharing of feelings in the present moment.
 Crystallin is deepening and elaborating up on this practice, drawing from her background in Buddhist Psychology, Systems Theory, and Group Psychotherapy, her training at The Matrix Leadership Institute, and her own extensive T-Group practice.
 See the Training, Advanced Practices, and Systems Theory pages to see the updates for yourself.

 The evening begins when we meet in the large group for a brief, silent meditation and a round of sharing that allows us to arrive and get grounded together.
 Returning community members break off into small, self-led groups of 5-7 and first-time participants will break off into small Training Groups, each one led by T-Group Facilitation Apprentices.
 All groups do two 60-minute rounds of practice, with a short break in between.
 The evening ends with one more large group sharing session.
 Even if you have done T-Group elsewhere before, I ask that you participate in at least one Training Group before joining the rest of the community.
 Lastly, anyone who would like to return to Training Group for further facilitation and practice is very welcome to do so!

 Ask Questions and/or Submit Feedback Here

-Leave your feedback anonymously if you wish, or leave your contact information if you would like to receive a response.
+Leave your feedback anonymously if you wish, or include your contact information if you would like to receive a response.

 Donate to the T-Group Scholarship Fund